-Perhaps some suspension of common sense is an aid to entering Vertigo’s special delirium.
+Perhaps a suspension of common sense is an aid to entering Vertigo’s special delirium.
 Hitchcock at first taxes the audience with scenes in which Scotty drives in circles around San Francisco, hopefully aligning us with the detective’s single-minded pursuit.
-Those realistic scenes conflict with little details like the non-existent steps into the water under Golden Gate Bridge, or Scotty and Madeleine’s ability to park their cars in impossible places.
-Does Hitchcock playing with us when he allows a rear-projection to show them driving on the wrong side of a divided highway?
+That realism conflicts with little details like the non-existent steps into the water under Golden Gate Bridge, or Scotty and Madeleine’s ability to park their cars in impossible places.
+Is Hitchcock playing with us when he allows a rear-projection to show them driving on the wrong side of a divided highway?

 Craig Reardon understands why many viewers reject Vertigo.
-It isn’t just the implausible murder scheme.
+It’s more than the implausible murder scheme.
 They just can’t believe that Kim Novak’s Judy could have impersonated the intelligent and ethereal Madeleine; she just couldn’t have ‘been’ Madeleine.
 To me the ‘malleability’ of Judy makes a statement about women as they are and women as fantasies.
-If so many women want to discover ‘who they are,’ it’s only because tradition, history and custom raise them to become the illusion men want them to be.
+If so many women need to discover ‘who they are,’ it’s only because tradition, history and custom have raised them to become the illusion men want them to be.
 It’s there in the glamorous titles — Judy / Madeleine’s identity is a mask of makeup.

 Scotty’s subjective mania warps the film’s visuals as in no other Hitchcock film.
 There’s of course the refreshingly non-Freudian nightmare sequence.
 After Scotty’s hallucinatory lust dissolves Madeleine/Judy in a shaft of greenish light, he discovers that his delirium can transport him to a different time and place.
 That’s old-fashioned surrealism, evoking the amour fou fantasmagoria of the classic Peter Ibbetson (1934).
 Even though it gets my personal vote I’m not sure that Vertigo is the best fit for the #1 movie of all time.
 It seems to communicate best to frustrated male film critics that formed their romantic fantasies at the bijou.
 Is this Hitchcock’s personal call for one of his exalted Hitchcock Blondes to take the hint and seduce him?